BMDragon/TPCDriver/README.md

 Assumes &tau; for both scintillation paths (6 ns and 1.6 &mu;s).

 Since the code is very memory intensive, realistic simulations with a large number of photons may not compile properly as they would exceed the API's available memory usage.

+Gaps in the SiPM array do not have waveshifting capabilities.

+No pixel structure on the anode (only single material).

+Default material properties not completely accurate, many reflectivity and diffuse fraction values are marked as "complete guess" in the MATLAB code.